WordPress/performance/plugins/speculation-rules/readme.txt

 See the [Speculation Rules WICG specification draft](https://wicg.github.io/nav-speculation/speculation-rules.html).

 By default, the plugin is configured to prerender WordPress frontend URLs when the user hovers over a relevant link.
-This can be customized via the "Speculation Rules" section under _Settings > Reading_.
+This can be customized via the "Speculative Loading" section under _Settings > Reading_.

 A filter can be used to exclude certain URL paths from being eligible for prefetching and prerendering (see FAQ section).
 Alternatively, you can add the 'no-prerender' CSS class to any link (`<a>` tag) that should not be prerendered.